 The loss is far enough behind me now that it takes more than two hands to count the anniversaries that have passed, but the date never goes away.
 It still sucks.
 It still brings up the bad memories and the pain.
 On the one hand, the pain gets a little easier each year, and on the other hand, more landmarks pass that he will never see, more memories fade, I get closer to having lived more years on this earth without him here than with him here.

 So what did I decide to do this year for 6/26, my least favorite day of the year?
 I decided to bake a cake.
 That’s right.
 A cake.

-Now, let me sidebar and say that there are so many amazing things you can for the anniversary of a loved ones death.
-One of these days we will do a really concrete, practical post about the many options.
-But not today; today you just get me baking a cake.
+Now, let me sidebar and say that there are so many amazing things you can for the anniversary of a loved one's death.
+Eleanor created a really great post of 30 things you can do for the anniversary of your loved one's death here.
+But today you just get me baking a cake.